 Distracted Driving Laws

-Distracted driving laws depend greatly on where you live.
-However, these laws primarily revolve around using mobile devices behind the wheel.
+States and municipal governments have enacted distracted driving laws to help curb this behavior.
+How the legislation addresses the issue depends greatly on where you live.
+However, most primarily revolve around using mobile devices behind the wheel when a vehicle is in motion.

 Most states have primary enforcement laws restricting drivers from using handheld devices while driving.
 Others, however, have no law against it or might ban certain groups, such as bus drivers or those with learner’s permits, from using cell phones at the wheel.